GoogleCloudPlatform/webapp2/docs/index.rst

 Credits
 -------
+webapp2 is a superset of `webapp <http://code.google.com/appengine/docs/python/tools/webapp/>`_, created by the App Engine team.

 Because webapp2 is intended to be compatible with webapp, the official webapp documentation is valid for webapp2 too.
 Parts of this documentation were ported from `the official documentation for App Engine/Python <http://code.google.com/appengine/docs/python/>`_,